objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 ### EO build cache

 EO code is compiled using the `Maven` build system.
-For this purpose, the `eo-maven-plugin` plugin was written, which contains the goals necessary for working with EO code.
+For this purpose, the `eo-maven-plugin` plugin was created, which contains the necessary goals for working with EO code.
-As was written above, the assembly of projects in `Maven` occurs in a certain order of phases.
+As mentioned earlier, the assembly of projects in `Maven` occurs in a specific order of phases.
-In the diagram you can see the main phases and their goals for the EO version of the compiler (specify version):
+In the diagram you can observe the main phases and their goals for the EO last version of the compiler:

 <p align="center">
   <img src="/images/EO.svg">